gohypergiant/NavbarComponent/README.md

 Action button assets are assumed to be 24pt by 24pt.
 If yours are of another size, supply the correct dimension with `buttonSize: <number>`.
 This will prevent your assets from being scaled.

 #### Button actions
 The back button that appears on secondary views can be given an action, as can individual action buttons.
-Most likely you will want the back button to activate the NavbarComponent's `showPrevious()` feature, along with any navigation relevant to your prototype (e.g., the `showPrevious()` FlowComponent feature).
+Most likely, you will want the back button to activate the NavbarComponent's `showPrevious()` feature, along with any navigation relevant to your prototype (e.g., the `showPrevious()` FlowComponent feature).
 Action button actions should be arranged in a comma-separated array, one action per line.

 ```coffeescript
 backAction: -> myNavbar.showPrevious()